The origins of Koi Carp

 All of the many varieties of Koi we see today descended from a black carp known as Magoi.
 The colour variants started to appear around two hundred years ago.
 By cross-breeding the various colour mutations, many of the varieties we see today were available by the end of the 19th century.

-Keeping Koi as a hobby did not get fully established until around the 20th century, as soon as road, rail and air transportation, from these isolated regions became available.
+Keeping Koi as a hobby did not get fully established until around the 20th century.
+As soon as road, rail and air transportation, from these isolated regions

 So in summary, koi carp have had a long journey and originated in Eastern Asia.
 Koi spread across to the Far East more than 2,000 years ago.
 They arrived in Japan via China and Korea where they had been bred as a food staple.